sjwenn/holmuskWorkspace/src/modules/JWComorbid/README.md

 >A "run all" override can be found in `/config/modules/JWComorbid/JWComorbid.json`.
 It will cause the module loader to ignore whatever is in `/config/modules/JWComorbid/modules.json` and run everything.

-### Hello!
-This is the JWComorbid collection of modules.

-They are created to replicate a study titled
-"Comorbid substance use disorders with other Axis I and II mental disorders among treatment-seeking Asian Americans, Native Hawaiians/Pacific Islanders, and mixed-race people".
+These modules are created to replicate a study titled "Comorbid substance use disorders with other Axis I and II mental disorders among treatment-seeking Asian Americans, Native Hawaiians/Pacific Islanders, and mixed-race people".